Meet the Aspire Team

 Occupational Therapist

-Allison earned a master’s degree in Occupational Therapy and a bachelor’s degree in Rehabilitation Science - both from Concordia University Wisconsin.
+Maija holds a master’s degree in Occupational Therapy from UW-La Crosse and a bachelor’s degree from Edgewood College.

 Occupational Therapist